noun, plural: substitution mutations

 Mutation is a change in the nucleotide sequence of a gene or a chromosome.
 Based on the effect of mutation on the gene structure, mutations may be: (1) small-scale mutations or (2) large scale mutations.
 Small-scale mutations are a type of mutation where one or few nucleotides of a gene are affected.
 They are further classified as follows: (1) substitution mutations, (2) insertion mutations, and (3) deletion mutations.

-Examples of base-pair substitutions: purine substituted with a different purine (A → G) or a pyrimidine for a different pyrimidine (C → T).
-This type of substitution mutation is transition.
-Another kind is transversion, which is less common.
-In transversion, purine is substituted with pyrimidine or a pyrimidine with a purine.
+Substitution mutations are a type of mutation in which a single nucleotide is substituted with a different nucleotide.
+Examples of (base-pair) substitutions: a purine is substituted with a different purine (A → G) or a [[pyrimidine],] for a different pyrimidine (C → T).
+This type of substitution mutation is referred to as transition.
+Another type of base-pair substitution is the so-called transversion.
+In transversion, a purine is substituted with a pyrimidine or a pyrimidine with a purine.